BF2C/node-kraken-ws/README.md

   * [Private channel methods](#private-channel-methods)
   * [Private order methods](#private-order-methods)

+## Breaking changes in Version 5

+* The `log` options has been removed, the library now uses the `debug` module.
+* The library does not automatically reconnect when the connection closes or when connecting fails
+  * Consumers should use the promise responses when connecting and the heartbeat or a custom ping/pong mechanism to determine whether the connection is alive or not and reconnect manually.
+This can be done with the `reconnect` method

 ## How to use

 A websocket connection can subscribe to either public or private channels.